 Jamie saved my life.
 She taught me everything.
 About life, hope and the long journey ahead.

 Surprisingly, A Walk to Remember also has a few genuine moments that tug at the heartstrings.
 While the film isn’t incredibly deep, it wades into the emotional with relative ease and certainly hit me in the feels quite a few times.

 While it might not seem like it, I enjoyed A Walk to Remember when I first saw it and it’s still one of my favourite Nicholas Sparks adaptations.
 Its a love story from a simpler time with quite a few classic romantic tropes that seriously work!
 A Walk to Remember also has a great soundtrack!
 Mandy Moore contributes at least three tracks, including Only Hope, performed as part of Jamie’s transformative scene in the school play.
 Switchfoot’s incredible ballad Dare You To Move is also a highlight.

-Where to Watch: A Walk to Remember is available for sale or to watch on Amazon (This is an affiliate link, which means that if you click on this product and buy, we’ll receive a small commission):
+Where to Watch: A Walk to Remember is available for sale or to watch on Amazon (affiliate link).

 Content Note: A Walk to Remember is rated PG for thematic elements, language and some sensual material.